-Acceptable Behaviour Contracts (ABCs) are used to prevent ASB and are generally voluntary agreements between a young person, their parents, the local authority, and the police.
+Acceptable Behaviour Contracts (ABCs) are used to prevent ASB and are generally voluntary agreements between a person, and their parents if aged under 18, the local authority and the police.
 ABCs are used by the Council as a prevention tool to address problems of ASB before taking enforcement action.
 If an agreement is broken, then the relevant action will be taken which can include issuing an injunction or Notice of Seeking Possession.